The rules of tournament fishing will stand as written. Changes or amendments will be made only by majority vote at a regular January monthly meeting.

 The club will have a tournament committee consisting of a Tournament Director and two (2) elected club members.
 Or the tournament director may appoint a committee.

 All fees must be paid prior to the tournament, preferably at the monthly meeting before a scheduled tournament.
 There will be no refunds after a drawing is held.
 IF YOU SIGN UP, YOU MUST PAY FOR THE TOURNAMENT.
 There will be a late pay fee of $5.00 for not paying at the club meeting when you sign up for the tournament.
-Late pay fee money goes to the General Fund.
+Late pay fee money goes to the Tournament of Champions Fund.

 Members wishing to fish a tournament will sign up at the regular monthly meeting prior to the tournament.
 An impartial draw will be used to determine fishing partners.
 Partners will be responsible for deciding which boat they will use to fish out of.
 When boaters are paired together in the regular tournament drawing they will have the option of fishing alone from their own boat.
 In the case of a late sign-up with an even number of fishermen in the drawing the late sign-up will be paired with the first person of the paired boaters or the first person the tournament director can contact.
 The tournament director will have final approval on all pairings.
 Members may sign up late by calling the tournament director no later than the Friday before the tournament.
 He will be assigned a partner at this time if there is an odd man.
 There will be a late sign-up fee of $10.00.
 Late sign-up money will go to the General Fund.
 There will be a maximum of two late sign ups allowed for any angler.
 After their second late sign up, then any further late sign ups will automatically result in that angler being signed up as a non-boater and they will be paired with another boater for that tournament.